 Other locations with specific wheelchair accessibility include: the multi-screen film theatre, the footpaths, our Cruiser and Prins Friso tour boats, and the millyards.
 Unfortunately, due to their narrow entrances and steep stairwells, the windmill interiors are inaccessible to wheelchairs.

 A limited number of (pushed) wheelchairs are freely available for anyone with mobility impairments arriving at Kinderdijk without their own wheelchair.
-Please refer to the staff at the Wisboom Visitors Centre to obtain your personal wheelchair.
+Please refer to the staff at the Wisboom pumping station to obtain your personal wheelchair.
 Wheelchair users get free entry to the World Heritage grounds, although their companions do have to pay for their own tickets.
 Anyone with a special disability license is granted free parking.

-How can I submit a complaint?
+Where can I file a complaint?